by Sitti Djalia Hataman

 The story of Candice Mama was a powerful message of forgiveness.
-Her father was tortured and burnt to death under the apartheid government, by a former South African Police colonel Eugene de Kock nicknamed “Prime Evil.”
-The trauma of losing her father gave her, in her own words, “sixteen years of anger, anguish, sleepless nights and bouts of severe depression.”
-Eugene de Kock was eventually sentenced to 212 years in prison under 89 charges and in 2014, Candice’s family was invited by the National Prosecuting Authority to meet him.
+Her father was tortured and burnt to death under the apartheid government by a former South African Police colonel Eugene de Kock nicknamed 'Prime Evil'.
+The trauma of losing her father gave her, in her own words, 'sixteen years of anger, anguish, sleepless nights and bouts of severe depression'.
+Eugene de Kock was eventually sentenced to 212 years in prison under 89 charges.
+In 2014, Candice’s family was invited by the National Prosecuting Authority to meet him.

-“I looked at him and I said you know Eugene I want to say I forgive you but before I do I wanna ask you one question.
+“I looked at him and I said you know Eugene I want to say I forgive you but before I do I want to ask you one question.
 He looked at me and he said ‘anything’.
 And I said, do you forgive yourself?
-He looked at me… and then he looked away.. and I looked at him and said oh you didn’t answer my question and he looked away, and there was a tear on the side of his eye which he just dabbed and he said, ‘you know every time a family comes to see me, that is the one thing I hope they never ask..’ and he was quiet.. he looked away.. then he looked back at me and he said, ‘when you have done the things I’ve done, how do you forgive yourself?’
+He looked at me… and then he looked away.. and I looked at him and said, "Oh you didn’t answer my question" and he looked away, and there was a tear on the side of his eye which he just dabbed and he said, ‘you know every time a family comes to see me, that is the one thing I hope they never ask...’ and he was quiet... he looked away... then he looked back at me and he said, ‘when you have done the things I’ve done, how do you forgive yourself?’
 And in that moment I broke down, I started sobbing, because for the first time throughout our interaction I saw another human being sitting in front of me, I saw his humanity staring back at me.
-And for the first time I realized, that not only was I a victim, that he too was a victim, he just happens to be the perpetrator of my pain.”
+And for the first time I realised, that not only was I a victim, that he too was a victim, he just happens to be the perpetrator of my pain.”

 Candice went on to advocate for the release of her father’s killer believing in his capacity to reform, and help other families of victims find their closure.
 “Until we allow ourselves to free ourselves from our own hate, and then extend a branch of forgiveness to others, then only can we fit to move forward, into a more peaceful world and more peaceful society.”

-Candice’s story was reinforced by the statements of Lord Alderdice, Leader of the Alliance Party of Northern Ireland from October 1987, who played a significant role in all the talks between the political parties and the British and Irish governments on the resolution of the historic conflict in Ireland through to the negotiation of the 1998 Good Friday Agreement.
-He became the First Speaker of the new Northern Ireland Assembly, before his 2004 appointment to the Independent Monitoring Commission tasked by the British and Irish governments with closing down terrorist operations and overseeing normalization of security activity in Northern Ireland.
+Candice’s story was reinforced by the statements of Lord Alderdice, leader of the Alliance Party of Northern Ireland in October 1987 and who played a significant role in all the talks between the political parties and the British and Irish governments during the resolution of the historic conflict in Ireland through the negotiation of the 1998 Good Friday Agreement.
+He became the First Speaker of the new Northern Ireland Assembly before his 2004 appointment to the Independent Monitoring Commission, tasked by the British and Irish governments with closing down terrorist operations and overseeing normalization of security activity in Northern Ireland.
 He also established the Centre for Democracy and Peace Building in Belfast.
 He is now the Director of the Centre for the Resolution of Intractable Conflict based at Manchester College, University of Oxford.

-“Rational argument will never address how people feel” Lord Alderdice said, and really, it is about recognizing the pain and humiliation experienced and felt, by individuals and as communities or group of people.
+'Rational argument will never address how people feel', Lord Alderdice said, and really, it is about recognising the pain and humiliation experienced and felt by individuals, communities or groups of people.
 He said it is not really about what people believe, but about what people feel.
 Again, this brought me back to our own peace process, my own experience.
-During the BBL deliberations in the 16th Congress when I was still a legislator, it was easier to discuss the legalities of the Bill, their implications to existing local and national laws, etc. It was when questions centered on the legitimacy of our struggle, the recognition of our identity, the doubts on our capacity to lead and govern and even be good citizens, those were the hardest and most painful moments.
+During the Bangsamore Basic Law (BBL) deliberations in the 16th Congress when I was still a legislator, it was easier to discuss the legalities of the Bill, their implications to existing local and national laws, etc. Questions centered on the legitimacy of our struggle, the recognition of our identity, the doubts on our capacity to lead and govern and even be good citizens were the hardest and most painful to answer.
 They did not only bring back old pains, but inflicted new ones.
 I needed to constantly remind myself that the path I have chosen is peace, and nothing shall distract me.

 The struggle in choosing this path is indeed real, as what the experts in the Northern Ireland peace process imparted.
-Again, Lord Alderdice hit home when he spoke of the compromises needed to reach an agreement, the “moral and political calculus involved in peace and reconciliation,” was how he described it.
+Again, Lord Alderdice hit home when he spoke of the compromises needed to reach an agreement – the 'moral and political calculus involved in peace and reconciliation', as how he described it.

 For conflicts rooted on historical injustice, the past plays a central role in the quest for peace.
 It will always be the foundation upon which we stake our claim for justice.
 Thus, in a negotiation where you open up to the other party’s version of history, from their own truths and perspective, compromise is inevitable.
 That is why it is called a negotiation.
 One cannot stand unmoved and still, the moment you sit on the negotiation table, you know there will always be things to let go, and it is not always between the good and the bad, but a matter of priorities, and that which will be of benefit to those you seek peace for.

-Throughout the BBL deliberations, and I’d say even in all other issues we tackled, one of the realizations that struck me most, was the gap between the realities, particularly the limitations we were confronting, and the expectations of the public.
-It was thus assuring to hear from the Conference the importance of managing people’s expectations.
-I have always believed, and said, much of the problems we encounter now arise from people’s frustration, out of unmet expectations, expectations which were not realistic in the first place.
+Throughout the BBL deliberations, and I’d say even in all other issues we tackled, one of the realisations that struck me most was the gap between the realities, particularly the limitations we were confronting, and the expectations of the public.
+It was thus assuring to hear from the conference the importance of managing people’s expectations.
+I have always believed and said much of the problems we encounter now arise from people’s frustration, out of unmet expectations, expectations which were not realistic in the first place.
 This concern becomes more urgent in our current situation where there are forces who build on and capitalize on these frustrations to invite people to their ideologies, including violent ones.

-There is so much disconnect, and honestly, this was one of the reasons I decided to resign, realizing the need to bridge that disconnect from a more neutral ground.
-A work I felt I cannot do within the realm of politics.
-And I think my decision found resonance in what Lord Alderdice said, “that is absolutely an important thing, the management of people’s expectations… over a period of time, it is one of the responsibilities of politicians, to manage the expectations of their own people, and not be continuingly promising things they know perfectly well they can’t deliver.
-And here’s a problem, the problem for liberal democracy is, politicians have discovered that you can’t tell the truth and get elected.
+There is so much disconnect, and honestly, this was one of the reasons I decided to resign, having realised the need to bridge that disconnect from a more neutral ground. work I felt I cannot do within the realm of politics, And I think my decision found resonance in what Lord Alderdice said, “That is absolutely an important thing, the management of people’s expectations… over a period of time, it is one of the responsibilities of politicians, to manage the expectations of their own people, and not be continuingly promising things they know perfectly well they can’t deliver.
+And here’s a problem, the problem for liberal democracy is politicians have discovered that you can’t tell the truth and get elected.
 People are far happier to vote for somebody that peddles illusions than they are for somebody that tells them the truth.”